Positive COVID-19 cases up in Delaware, but hospitalizations continue to fall

 On the positive side, the number of people in the hospital continues to fall - down to 75, its lowest level.

 The state's death toll rose by two to 433.
-Of those, more than 85% had underlying health conditions and about two-thirds were being treated in long-term care facilities.
+The most recent deaths announced Friday involved persons ranging in age from 68 to 77.
+Both individuals were female.
+One was a New Castle County resident, and one was a Sussex County resident.
+Both individuals had underlying health conditions.
+One individual was a resident of a long-term care facility.
+Of Delaware's total coronavirus-related deaths, more than 85% had underlying health conditions and about two-thirds were being treated in long-term care facilities.